thilohille/ds18b20-usb/README.md

 I soldered the sensors and cables to a small interconnect 3x3 pcb-strip-board.
 There is a model for a sensorhousing  in the stl-folder.
 Print it shove it in and secure it with zip-ties. mount with zipties or ducttape.

-# Led pattern
+# LED blinking pattern
 If plugged powered up the controller scans the onewire bus and slowly blinks he onboard LED for each detected sensor.
 3 sensors connected (and detected) = 3 x blinky.
-The led pattern is repeeated faster for each measurement cycle.
+The led pattern is repeated faster for each measurement cycle.
 Tested on an ESP32 DevKit.
 It should work with other boards with leds if the constant LED_BUILTIN is defined.